troymessina/PhysicsArtOfModeling/chapters/01Introduction.md

 ---
-title: Chapter 1 - The Scientific Method and Physics
+title: Chapter 1 - The Nature of Physics
 numbering:
   headings:
   heading_1: